lillallol/temp/README.md

 <!-- #endregion -->

-## A list of projects that implement the proposal.
+## List of projects implementing the proposal.

 1. [complement-lint](https://github.com/lillallol/complement-lint) - a linter
 that ensures you are using TypeScript as a complement